joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

 WebDAV Connection & Upload of shell.php: The logs also indicate that an unauthorized actor was able to access protected data in the webdav directory.
 The passwd.dav file was requested via GET, and shell.php uploaded via POST.

-**Mitigation**: What alarms should you set to detect this behavior next time?
-What controls should you put in place on the target to prevent the attack from happening?

-**Solution**: Mitigation steps for each vulnerability above are provided below.
+## Mitigation steps for each vulnerability above are provided below.

   * Blocking the Port Scan